 If you are intending to bid you are advised to consult a Solicitor/Licensed Conveyancer to give independent advice on the legal documentation, which can be inspected at our offices or downloaded online from this website.
-The legal documents will also be available in the Sale Rooms prior to the Auctions.

 Finance must be arranged before the date of the Auction and any valuation/survey required by your lender should be completed before you bid.
 As the successful Buyer it will be your responsibility to insure the property on exchange and you should make arrangements immediately after the sale.

 Prospective Buyers are required to make all their own investigations to satisfy themselves as to the condition of all Lots and make any necessary pre-contract enquiries prior to bidding.
 If you are the successful Buyer then the Contract is binding on the fall of the electronic gavel (when the timer reaches zero).

 All legal documentation supplied to us, including Special Conditions of Sale, Title Details, Leases, Searches, Planning Permissions and Plans will be available for inspection prior to the sales.

 All properties can be checked for their listed status through the Historic England website by going to www.historicengland.org.uk/listing/the-list/

 We offer the facility to download the legal documentation directly from this website, subject to registration and log-in.